 Insurance requirements for clinical trials

-- In the United States, there are no regulations mandating human clinical trial liability insurance.
-Multi-country trials are likely to require multiple insurance policies.
+- In the United States, human clinical trial liability insurance is not mandatory.
+But the multi-country trials are likely to require multiple insurance policies.

-- Hence it is recommended that companies considering clinical trials work closely with brokers and lawyers familiar with jurisdictional requirements before entering into sponsorship agreements.
+- Hence it is recommended that companies consider brokers and lawyers familiar with jurisdictional requirements to enter into sponsorship agreements.

 Data protection issues considered while conducting clinical trials

-The data protection issues are considered into two basic categories:
+We can consider data protection into two basic categories

 - Patient privacy.

 With regard to data integrity and retention, the FDA periodically issues guidance for industry documents on its website, which should be constantly monitored for updates.

 Why USA is preferred destination for clinical trials, in numbers?